NREL/H2Integrate/docs/user_guide/sizing_modes_with_resizeable_converters.md

 ### `resize_by_max_feedstock` mode

 In this case, the electrolyzer will be sized to match the maximum `electricity_in` coming from HOPP.
-This increases the electrolyzer size to 1080 MW, the closest multiple of 40 MW (the cluster size) matching the max HOPP power output of 1048 MW.
+This increases the electrolyzer size to 1080 MW, the smallest multiple of 40 MW (the cluster size) matching the max HOPP power output of 1048 MW.

 ```
 technologies: